csoneson/ExploreModelMatrix/README.md

 ```

-This will open up a shiny application where you can explore the specified design
+This will open up an [R/Shiny](https://shiny.rstudio.com/) application where you
-matrix and the fitted values for each combination of predictor values.
+can explore the specified design matrix and the fitted values for each
+combination of predictor values.

 For more examples of designs, please see the vignette.